wolfalders/wolfalders.github.io/_pages/about.md

 * Forced displacement and migration on the Swahili Coast from a long-term perspective (in review!)
 * Long-term urban trajectories in eastern Africa (in review!)

 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
-My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, Universitas 21, the American Philosophical Society, and the National Endowment for the Humanities.
+My research has been funded by the US National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, Horizon Europe, Universitas 21, the American Philosophical Society, and the US National Endowment for the Humanities.

 ## Projects
 - I am an incoming Marie-Skłodowska Curie (MSCA) postdoctoral fellow at the McDonald Institute for Archaeological Research at Cambridge University (2026-2028).
 My project, Simulating African Agro-Pastoral Routes and Interactions (SAFARI), creates models for exchange between urbanites and agro-pastoral groups on the Kenya coast from 500-1500 CE, and develops predictive models for site detection and field surveys to identify material culture exchanges between mobile societies and Indian Ocean trading networks.